 What is the best ETF index fund?
-VOO vs VTI has been some of the top ones that so many people talk about.
-The great debate has started since these two funds have started.
+VOO vs VTI are two of the top ETFs many people talk about.
+The great debate has started since these two funds started.

 Table of Contents